wellyshen/use-places-autocomplete/README.md

   const submit = () => {
     const parameter = {
-      // Use the "place_id" of suggestion from the dropdown (object), here just taking first suggestion for brevity
+      // Use the "place_id" of suggestion from the dropdown (object), here just taking the first suggestion for brevity
       placeId: suggestions[0].place_id,
       // Specify the return data that you want (optional)
       fields: ["name", "rating"],